-Trustees are asked to:
+Trustees will be asked to:

-- Take part in four or five board meetings a year. - Scrutinise Board papers. - Act as an advocate and ambassador for the Trust. - Volunteer to join relevant committees of the Trust. - Attend performances and events during the Festival and over the year. - Support fundraising for the Trust throughout the year. - Attend other events which increase their knowledge and understanding of the organisation and further its activities. - Be a Director of the trading subsidiary, the limited company, Norfolk and Norwich Festival Limited. - Declare any potential conflict of interest and absent themselves from discussions as appropriate.
+- take part in between four and five Board meetings a year plus an annual away day. - · scrutinise Board papers. - act as an advocate and ambassador for the Trust. - volunteer to join relevant committees of the Trust. - attend performances and events during the Festival and over the year. - support fundraising for the Trust throughout the year. - attend other event which increase their knowldge and understanding of the organisation and futher its activities. - be a Director of the trading subsidiary, the limited company, Norfolk & Nowich Festival Limited. - declare any potential conflict of interest and absent themselves.